RolandWarburton/knowledge/tech/Grimoire.md

 ## Disclaimer

-Nothing here is guranateed to work, or even be useful in the long term.
+Nothing here is guaranteed to work, or even be useful in the long term.
 Just a collection of computer "spells" that i have used more than once.

 ### Encrypt YubiKey With Static Password